sodadata/docs/soda-sql/getting-started/5_min_tutorial.md

 ## Connect Soda SQL to the warehouse

 The instructions below reference the sample warehouse in the commands.
+There are many [install packages for Soda SQL]({% link soda-sql/getting-started/installation.md %}#install) that correspond to different warehouse types; this tutorial uses PostgreSQL.
 Customize the example commands to use your own PostgreSQL warehouse connection details, if you like.

 1. From your command-line interface, verify your [installation]({% link soda-sql/getting-started/installation.md %}) of Soda SQL using the `soda` command.
 ```shell
 $ soda
 Usage: soda [OPTIONS] COMMAND [ARGS]...